JoaoHr1/CodeGems/README.md

-### CodegGems is a Java Blog application made with java 17.0.7, Spring-boot 3.1.0, mySQL and Thymeleaf
+### CodeGems is a Java Blog application made with java 17.0.7, Spring-boot 3.1.0, mySQL and Thymeleaf

+<h3>-----unfinished project-----</h3>

 <h2>Installation</h2>